MarkEiger/nasm-syntax-highlight-for-obsidian/README.md

 - Click Install
 - Once installed, close the community plugins window and activate the newly installed plugin

-This plugin is mostly the fork from [cm-editor-syntax-highlight-obsidian ](https://github.com/deathau/cm-editor-syntax-highlight-obsidian) but only supporting the MLIR syntax highlighting for the simplicity.
+This plugin is mostly a fork from [mlir-syntax-highlight](https://github.com/Lewuathe/obsidian-mlir-syntax-highlight) which is a fork from [cm-editor-syntax-highlight-obsidian
+](https://github.com/deathau/cm-editor-syntax-highlight-obsidian) but only supporting the Nasm syntax highlighting for the simplicity.